mmeis/fraud-analysis/README.md

 a country that is risky to send wires to, or a hunch based on a one or more real data sets.

 ### Benfords Law
-Have you ever seen a fraudster send a wire just under some arbitrary threshold?
+Have you ever seen a fraudster or unwitting customer send a transaction just under some arbitrary threshold?

-For example: $9,999 can feel like a really common bad amount.
+*For example: $9,999 can feel like a really common bad amount.*

 But why?
 It's partially due to $10,000 being the reporting threshold for most banks, but also due to a phenomenon known as Benford's Law.
 In a real data set the number 9 is very unlikely to be the first digit.
 In fact, there is less than half a percent chance that the first digit is a 9.
 Benford's Law holds up remarkably well across non faked data sets.
 It has been used to catch accounting fraud and can be extended to real time transaction blocking.
 The original algorithm looks at the first digit of a number and can reliably predict the percent chance that digit is a 1-9.
 There is a 30% chance of a one being in the first digit, while odds go down for 2, 3, 4 and so on.
 If you are able to check the first digit of all amounts in your data set, and then check all known fraud you may see a pattern for your known fraud vs your known good data.